Associate Professor of Music and Music Education

 Marilyn Nonken is one of the most celebrated champions of the modern repertoire of her generation, known for performances that explore transcendent virtuosity and extremes of musical expression.
 Upon her 1993 New York debut, she was heralded as "a determined protector of important music" (New York Times).
 Recognized a "one of the greatest interpreters of new music" (American Record Guide), she has been named “Best of the Year” by some of the nation's leading critics.

 A student of David Burge at the Eastman School, Marilyn Nonken received a Ph.D. degree in musicology from Columbia University.
-Her writings on music have been published in Tempo, Perspectives of New Music, Contemporary Music Review, Agni, Current Musicology, Ecological Psychology, and the Journal of the Institute for Studies in American Music.
-She has contributed chapters to “Perspectives on French Piano Music” and “Messiaen Perspectives 2: Techniques, Influence, and Reception” (both, Ashgate) and is currently writing a monograph on spectral piano music for Cambridge University Press.
+Her writings on music have been published in Tempo, Perspectives of New Music, Contemporary Music Review, Agni, Current Musicology, Ecological Psychology, the Journal of the Institute for Studies in American Music, Music and Medicine, and the Journal of Hand Therapy.
+She has contributed chapters to “Perspectives on the Performance of French Piano Music” and “Messiaen Perspectives 2: Techniques, Influence, and Reception” (both Ashgate).
+Her monograph, "The Spectral Piano: From Liszt, Scriabin, and Debussy to the Digital Age" was published in 2014 by Cambridge University Press.
 Director of Piano Studies at New York University's Steinhardt School, Marilyn Nonken is a Steinway Artist.

 - Bachelor of Music

 - Master of Arts

 - Master of Philosophy

 - "Review of Music Theory in Concept and Practice, ed.
 James M. Baker, David W. Beach, and Jonathan Bernard," Current Musicology, Vol. 62, Columbia University Press, 1998.

 - "The Pianist's Space," Newsletter of the Institute for American Music, 2000.